Thursday, November 14, 2019

 The Suffering Sabbath

-Understanding the Love of God is the end-goal of the Great Controversy.
-Lucifer sought this understanding and lacked it.
-We, likewise but with lesser ability - sin bound as we are - wish to understand God in all His glory.
-So, the Father begat a Son and sent Him to live among us as one of us and to die for us as One beyond us.
 “Father make them one as we are one,” Jesus prayed.
-It is a revelation of divine love in dusty sandals.
-He walked our roads as one of us, and calls us to walk His road as one with Him.
+It is a revelation of Divine love in dusty sandals.
+He walked our roads as one of us and calls us to walk His road as one with Him.
 Since that life, that death and that re-life, God calls us to the life liveable only when we enter His love, although we barely understand it.

-The great cosmic conflict - life and death - were explained on the Road to Emmaus (See Luke 24:13-35).
+The great cosmic conflict - life and death - is explained on the Road to Emmaus (See Luke 24:13-35).
 That must have been the most invigorating conversation humans have ever had with God.
 Does not your heart burn within you just considering that day, that walk, that conversation?
 Until the breaking of bread reveals, again, oneness.
 More inclusive.
 More reaching.
 More embracing.
 “Take eat, this is my body broken for you.”

 No comments: